 So what is the problem and why does Pai want to remove the collars and restrictions?
 Well before we get too far into conjecture and speculation let’s look at the facts.
-There are 4 corporations that account for 76% of the current 94.5 million internet subscribers in the United States, they are; Comcast (NASDAQ- CMCSA Market Cap 182.5B), Charter Communications (NASDAQ – CHTR, Market Cap 81.7B) AT&T (NYSE – T, Market Cap 231.7B) , and Verizon Communications (NYSE-VZ, Market Cap 213.5B).
+There are 4 corporations that account for 76% of the current 94.5 million internet subscribers in the United States, they are; Comcast (NASDAQ- CMCSA Market Cap 182.5B), Charter Communications (NASDAQ – CHTR, Market Cap 81.7B) AT&T (NYSE – T, Market Cap 231.7B), and Verizon Communications (NYSE-VZ, Market Cap 213.5B).
 Each of these large organizations has for years complained about the cost associated with maintaining the platforms required to access this incredible tool we call the internet.
-Each of us are no longer satisfied with just access we need that access at 10 times the speed it was just a few ago and we also require it anywhere and everywhere we happen to be.
-This has required high speed cables, innovative advancements in technology and lots of man hours to deliver.
+Each of us is no longer satisfied with just access we need that access at 10 times the speed it was just a few ago and we also require it anywhere and everywhere we happen to be.
+This has required high-speed cables, innovative advancements in technology, and lots of man-hours to deliver.

 Advocates of repealing the official 2015 version of Net Neutrality argue that free access to all without restriction is the bible as it were for how to operate online and none of the big 4 intend to change anything.
 Those that are very vocal opposing any change to the current net neutrality laws argue that these 4 companies will be able to indiscriminately place their own interests above those of the free market.
-Competitors, small business, non-profits, contrary political opinions and anyone that can’t pay as much the next guy to get his content found, featured and engaged with may be on the outside looking in and excluded.
+Competitors, small businesses, non-profits, contrary political opinions, and anyone that can’t pay as much as the next guy to get his content found, featured, and engaged with may be on the outside looking in and excluded.

 How about we fast forward 1 year, 3 years or perhaps 5 years.
 How will the internet look then?
-Will there be more than 4 main, will Amazon continue their disruptive influence on every industry and also become an ISP?
+Will, there be more than 4 main, will Amazon continue its disruptive influence on every industry and also become an ISP?
 Tough questions that we will only be to wait and hope it all works out.